aks/bash-lib/README.md

     real_eval "EXPRESSION" [SCALE]

-The 0 bash function evaluates `EXPRESSION` using syntax, operators and functions as described is the `bc` manual.
-All numbers and variables within `EXPRESSION` are interpreted by .
-If 1 > 0, an error occured.
+The `real_eval` bash function evaluates `EXPRESSION` using syntax, operators and functions as described is the `bc` manual.
+All numbers and variables within `EXPRESSION` are interpreted by `bc`.
+If $? > 0, an error occured.

-In addition to the operators and functions defined by , the following additional functions are also made available:
+In addition to the operators and functions defined by `bc`, the following additional functions are also made available:

     abs(x)           deg(x)           log10(x)         rad(x)